KirillOsenkov/CodeCleanupTools/README.md

 It will recursively find all *.csproj and *.vbproj files in the current directory and all subdirectories and sort all MSBuild ItemGroups.
 It will also consolidate ItemGroups by kind and remove empty ItemGroups.

+Note: Visual Studio normally tries to preserve sorting when modifying the project, however:
+  * several operations such as Copy-Paste in Solution Explorer and Include in Project for resource files are known to break the order.
+  * once the order is broken (an item is inserted in incorrect location), Visual Studio keeps making it worse, so subsequent modifications drift towards random ordering.
+  * it helps to keep all branches sorted, so that even if projects are significantly diverged, there is a well-defined "normal form" for a project.

 FormatSolution
 --------------
 Command line tool to load an .sln file and format every *.cs and *.vb file in the solution using the Visual Studio default formatting settings (uses Roslyn).
 Currently requires Visual Studio 2015 to be installed on the machine (for MSBuild 14).
 Saves every file back to disk.